-- Prostatitis, a painful infection of the prostate gland.
+- Prostatitis.
+This is a painful infection of the prostate gland.

-- Certain neurological conditions that affect nerve signals from the brain, such as Parkinson's disease or stroke.
+- Certain conditions that affect nerve signals from the brain, such as Parkinson's disease or stroke.

 - Kidney or bladder stones.

-- Blockage due to prostate cancer or benign prostatic hyperplasia (BPH).
+- Blockage from prostate cancer or benign prostatic hyperplasia (BPH).

-- Overflow incontinence usually is caused by obstruction of the urethra from BPH or prostate cancer or when the bladder muscles contract weakly or don't contract when they should.
+Overflow incontinence is usually caused by blockage of the urethra from BPH or prostate cancer.
 Other causes include:

-Your symptoms will depend on the type of urinary incontinence you have.
+Your symptoms depend on the type of urinary incontinence you have.